How it works

 If the Case Review Manager believes that the case should be referred, or thinks that for other reasons that a decision making committee is needed, the decision will be made by a committee of at least three Commissioners.

-In either case, if the decision of the Commissioner(s) believe a case is cannot be referred a provisional decision not to refer will be send to the applicant.
-The decision will be explained in a Statement of Reasons and the applicant will be given a period of time in which they can respond to the provisional decision and a final decision will not be made until the response has been carefully considered.
+In either case, if the decision of a single Commissioner, or a committee of three Commissioners, is that a case cannot be referred, we will if appropriate issue a provisional decision not to refer the case.
+This provisional decision will be explained in a Provisional Statement of Reasons and the applicant will be given a period of time in which to respond.
+A final decision will not be made until any response has been carefully considered.

 If a committee of Commissioners decides that there are grounds on which the case can be referred a final Statement of Reasons will be issued, explaining our reasons for this, and the case is sent to the Court of Appeal for a new appeal to be heard.